 The creamy buttermilk dressing is a nice combination of mayo, buttermilk, and dill.
 Dill is one of the few herbs that I use in dried form pretty often.
 But if you’ve got fresh, use it.
-The dressing is mildly tangy and perfect with the subtle flavors of corn and cucumber.
+The dressing is mildly tangy and perfect with the subtle flavors in this corn and cucumber salad.

 - Cook and prep your corn, slice the onions, and make the dressing.

 - Dress the corn and onions lightly, then cover tightly and refrigerate.

 - About an hour or two before you want to serve, slice the cukes, add them, and toss with more dressing.
 Refrigerate until serving.

 - Broccoli Honeycrisp Slaw

 - Mediterranean Bean Salad

 - Spicy Thai Spaghetti Salad

 Make this corn and cucumber salad your own ~

 - I almost grilled or charred my corn, which would add a nice smokey flavor to the salad.
 You can throw it on the grill, or cook it in the microwave first and then char it over your gas stove top flame, or even under the broiler.